evanshortiss/evanshortiss.github.io/_posts/2020-09-17-create-react-app-on-openshift.markdown

 * Node.js v12 or newer
 * GitHub Account (optional)

-## OpenShift Build Magic with Git Integration
+## Git Method

-_NOTE: If you'd rather push code to OpenShift without Git, skip to the next section._
+_Note: I'm going to assume you're starting from scratch, but if you have an existing repository with a React application that was generated via Create React App or that uses `react-scripts` you can skip to the bash script below._

 To use this approach head over to [github.com/new](https://github.com/new, _blank) and do the following: